Tenancy agreement changes and transfers

-The tenancy agreement outlines the social landlord's obligations to do repairs in the tenant's home.
+The tenancy agreement is a legally binding agreement which sets out the social landlord's obligations to carry out repairs in the tenant's home.

 It should also outline the tenant's obligations to the landlord, such as the need to pay rent, and not to cause nuisance, harassment, or damage.